 Irish golf has grown and grown through the years with visitor’s arriving everyday to our lush green courses from all over the world.
-The upcoming JP McManus Pro Am, The Masters and Ryder Cup later in year had us thinking of all the golf facts and records that are out there.
+Famous golf events that take place in Ireland, JP McManus Pro Am, The Masters and Ryder Cup, had us thinking of all the golf facts and records that are out there.
 We’ve put together some golf facts you may not know, if you think we missed some then feel free to contact us!

 Golf balls are made up of mostly rubber and plastic but did you know they used to be made of feathers?
 It was basically a leather sack filled with boiled goose feathers then stitched up and painted.
 Up to the 17th century wooden golf balls were used.
 Could you imagine losing these golf balls after all the efforts to make them?!

 The term ‘birdie’ is a word long associated with golf but where did it come from?
 It comes from an American golfer named Ab Smith.
 While playing a round in 1899, he played what he described as a “bird of a shot”, which became “birdie” over time.
 The popular word somehow found it’s way to golf in Ireland.

 Tiger Woods has been breaking records for years but at the tender age of eight years old he got his first ‘hole in one’.
 It’s no surprise then that he went on to win 18 World Golf Championships and 79 PGA Tours.
 We are proud to say that Tiger has spent years enjoying golf tours in Ireland and has taken part in JP McManus Pro-Am, in Adare Co.
 Limerick, for many years.